 Perhaps Fabio Capello (or one of his staff) saw just what he could do against Arsenal.
 He might have made some frustrating errors in passing, but his work rate, energy and enthusiasm shone through for everyone to see.
 And that’s just what’s been missing from a stale England side for far too long.
 Perhaps Bully’s legendary sense of humour – he certainly doesn’t take himself too seriously – can instill a bit of a fun back into the England squad and provide the passion that’s been so sadly lacking of late.

 The question is will he start?
 I remember toasting Sean Davis after he was called up by Sven-Goran Eriksson and then watching as every one of England’s substitutes were used in that mauling by Australia but Davis.
 Perhaps it was a good thing he didn’t get on.
-Our other recent England call-up – also no longer with us now – was Zat Knight, who played twice on a post-season tour of America when some of the more established names had dropped out.
+Our other recent England call-up – also no longer at Fulham now – was Zat Knight, who played twice on a post-season tour of America when some of the more established names had dropped out.